The Fly (1986 film): Comic books

 Beginning in March 2015 IDW Publishing released The Fly: Outbreak, a five-issue comic book miniseries written by Brandon Seifert.
 The story is a direct sequel to the events of The Fly II, and features Seth Brundle's son, Martin, inadvertently causing a transgenic outbreak while attempting to cure Anton Bartok, to whom he'd previously transferred his mutant genes at the end of The Fly II.

 Canceled projects

 Renny Harlin's alternate sequel

-In the 1990s, Geena Davis was reportedly involved with an alternate sequel to The Fly, to be directed by her then-husband, Renny Harlin, titled Flies.
-The script by Richard Jefferies was said to feature a story in which Veronica gives birth to twin boys, and she survives the ordeal.
+In the 1990s, Geena Davis was involved with an alternate sequel to The Fly, to be directed by her then-husband, Renny Harlin, titled Flies.
+The script by Richard Jefferies featured a story in which Veronica gives birth to twin boys, but survives the ordeal.
+The paranoid Veronica fears that the boys will begin developing fly-hybrid characteristics.
+When they eventually do, she uses the teleporter to merge the untainted human genes from each twin into a single, new being.
+As a result, the authorities believe that she murdered one of the children, since there is now only one child.

 Todd Lincoln's second remake

 In 2003, it was announced that a second remake of The Fly was being developed, to be directed by Todd Lincoln, produced by Fox Searchlight Pictures, and released in 2006, but this did not happen.